 - Blessings offered by The Right Reverend Mariann Edgar Budde, Bishop (Episcopal Diocese of Washington), Father Larry Swick (St Cecilia’s Church)

 - Libation ceremony led by Dr. Francine Dove Hawkins

 - Performance by the First Missionary Baptist Church Male Chorus

 - Names of the enslaved read by Joshua Ajanaku and Sean Kratoville-Lavelle

 5:30 p.m. – The Reception of Reflection

 - Following the Waterfront Ceremony, St. Mary’s College would like to invite all participants in the walk for some refreshments and reflections on The Sacred Journey.

-Parking is available at various locations including St. Mary’s City (A), Kent Hall (E), Trinity Church Parish Hall (G), Guam (T) and at the Jamie L. Roberts Stadium.
+Parking is available at various locations including Trinity Church (D), Historic St. Mary’s City (A), Kent Hall (E), Trinity Church Parish Hall (G), Guam (T) and at the Jamie L. Roberts Stadium.
 See lots labeled on campus map.